-Probability: Likely\; Less than 1 percent chance the event will occur in a year
+Probability: Likely; Less than 1 percent chance the event will occur in a year

-\Although the occurrences since 2000 suggest that a lightning strike is unlikely to occur, lighting strikes may be unreported throughout the county.
+Although the occurrences since 2000 suggest that a lightning strike is unlikely to occur, lighting strikes may be unreported throughout the county.
 This is reflected in the probability of all participating jurisdictions.

 Extent: In the past, the jurisdiction has had 0 recorded lightning strikes in a year.
-According to NOAA's Severe Weather Data Inventory the jurisdiction saw an approximate 15 to 20 flashes of lighting per event
+According to Vaisala the jurisdiction could experience 12 to 20 flashes per square mile per year